How to Build a Form on Your Landing Page that Boost Conversions

 Naming of input fields

 Always provide clear and visible labels for each part.
 You risk getting a poor review if the user cannot see which area corresponds to what name.
 That is why it is also a rule of thumb to use a big enough font size.
 Usually, the size will depend on the context (desktop or mobile?) and how many other things have to be displayed.
-Whenever you doubt yourself, use a larger font.
+Whenever you doubt yourself, use a larger and fancy font.

 CTAs (color and text)